ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 but server implementations may also opt out of participating in a PPM task if the minimum batch size is too small.
 This document does not specify how to choose minimum batch sizes.

+The PPM parameters also specify the maximum number of times a report can be used.
+Some protocols, such as Hits, require reports to be used in multiple batches spanning multiple collect requests.

 ## Differential privacy {#dp}